 Help aid workers to understand that formula carries many risks

 In an emergency, formula companies, as well as aid workers are quick to distribute formula.
 But even if ready-to-feed bottles are being distributed – meaning that mothers won’t have to worry about mixing formula, or cleaning feeding gear with contaminated water – the formula comes with risks.

 Once the formula is opened and the baby has had his fill, how will the leftover formula be safely stored?
 Without refrigeration, that’s a germy problem waiting to happen.

 Even under the best of circumstances, the formula might not “agree” with the baby, and at the very least he will be uncomfortable – or possibly have a serious adverse reaction or outcome.
 And, each replacement feeding reduces the “demand” and therefore the “supply” of her milk.
 If a breastfeeding mother and her baby can be kept together safely, then they should continue breastfeeding, no formula needed.

 Teach mothers low-tech (or no tech!) tricks

 Part of emergency preparedness means teaching women some low tech tricks long before disaster strikes.
 Mothers might not have electricity to power their breast pump.
-Using a car adapter might be an option (just remember that gasoline might be in short supply).
+Using a car adapter might be an option (just remember that running your motor isn’t wise if gasoline is in short supply).
 Using a manual pump or hand expression can work well in this situation, even though it might not be something a mother would choose to do on a regular basis.